TelegraphCreative/abodu-fed/site/content/pages/1.why-backyard-living/index.md

         - 'Need financing?
 Even after financing costs, most homeowners net more than $1,000 per month from ADU rentals.'
         - 'Want even more?
 Move into the ADU, and rent out your main home.'
         - 'Contact us to receive a personalized rental estimate for your area.'
-      '#hidden': false
+      '#hidden': true
       two_column_content_grid__list--item--copy: 'The Bay Area is a high-rent market.
 You know that.'
     -
       type: two_column_content_grid__list--items
       two_column_content_grid__list--item--heading: 'Increased Home Value'
       two_column_content_grid__list--item--list: {  }
       '#hidden': true
       two_column_content_grid__list--item--copy: 'By exactly how much is up for debate, but people generally agree it''s significantly more than the cost of construction.
-We''ve done our best to quantify this for you.'
+We''ve done our best to estimate this for you below.'
     -
       type: two_column_content_grid__list--items
-      two_column_content_grid__list--item--heading: 'That Warm & Fuzzy Feeling'
+      two_column_content_grid__list--item--heading: 'Community Benefits'
       two_column_content_grid__list--item--list: {  }
-      '#hidden': true
+      '#hidden': false
-      two_column_content_grid__list--item--copy: 'Either way, you''ll help do your part to solve the local housing crisis.
+      two_column_content_grid__list--item--copy: 'Adding livable space will help solve the local housing crisis.
 Want to go even further?
 Talk to us about how you can help house someone who needs it most.'
   two_column_content_grid__heading: 'Benefits for homeowners'
   two_column_content_grid__intro: 'Backyard homes add value and flexibility to your property.'
 image_grid_with_color_block__fields: